jasonmpittman/100-days-of-alife-code/r1-log.md

 More or less completed the simple graphical L-System generator.
 Faithfully renders a classic l-system example (included rule as a comment).
 Started looking at the next project in the challenge.

 ### D8R1
+Long travel day.
+Worked on code outline for the next challenge project which is a simple boolean cellular automata.